news

 3. Regrading

 Regrading is the process of lowering or raising the project area.
-Whether it’s a large development or a small project, regrading allows the structure to sit on a level area that allows for sufficient water drainage and ensures the building is on secure ground.
+Whether you’re working on a large development or a small project, regrading allows the structure to sit on a level area that allows for sufficient water drainage and ensures the building is on secure ground.

 4. Rough Grading